radiocosmology/alpenhorn/demo/demo-script.md

 ```
 docker compose logs alpen2
 ```
-but it may be easier to monitor all nodes at once:
+but it's also possible to monitor all nodes at once:
 ```
 docker compose logs --follow
 ```